UW-Macrostrat/macrostrat/map-integration/README.md

 # Processing

+**Cautionary note: the v1 processing scripts in this repository have been superseded by those in the UW-Macrostrat/cli repository.** We are in the process of ensuring that there aren't any missing pieces here that need to be retained.

+**The below documentation is retained for reference only**

 Processing a source involves matching, refreshing lookup tables, building an `rgeom`, refreshing carto tables for lines, and rolling tiles.
 While these steps can be done individually, they should be done all at once by using `process_source.py`.

 **This should only be called after the units and lines for a given source have been imported into their respective homogenized tables!!!**